-The Raptor comes with the largest output available on the unit; 210bhp and 500Nm.
-Achieving 62mph in 10.5 seconds from standstill, the new engine is punchier – but only just – than the previous 3.2TDCi but it lags a country mile behind the Amarok V6 and X-Class V6 ‘X350D’.
+The Raptor comes with the largest output available on the unit; 213hp and 500Nm.
+Achieving 62mph in 10.5 seconds from standstill, the new engine is punchier – but only just – than the previous 3.2TDCi but it lags a country mile behind the Amarok V6 and X-Class V6 X350D.
 Needless to say, we were expecting more.

-Like the X-Class V6, the Ford Ranger Raptor is available with a number of driving modes (two of on-road, four for off-road), which alter the traction control, stability control, transmission and engine performance depending on the driving environment.
+Like the X-Class, the Ford Ranger Raptor is available with a number of driving modes (two of on-road, four for off-road), which alter the traction control, stability control, transmission and engine performance depending on the driving environment.

 These include ‘normal’, which emphasises a mixture of comfort, fuel economy and driveability, and ‘sport’, which increases the responsiveness of the throttle.
-For off-road, there are four settings: grass/gravel/snow, mud/sand mode, rock and ‘Baja’, named after the desert where the F150 Raptor was developed which tunes the engine for high-speed off-road performance.
+For off-road, there are four settings: grass/gravel/snow, mud/sand, rock and ‘Baja’, named after the desert where the F-150 Raptor was developed which tunes the engine for high-speed off-road performance.

 Even on tarmacked roads, the tyres are surprisingly quiet and they hug the road tight.
-You can throw the Raptor into corner at speeds you wouldn’t dream of in a standard pickup, and its without the associated ‘yaw’.
+You can throw the Raptor into a corner at speeds you wouldn’t dream of in a standard pickup, and it’s without the associated ‘yaw’.

 The engine is also quiet, although there’s an artificial synthesiser to emphasise the engine growl during heavy acceleration.
-Unlike standard variants, there’s disc brakes at the back too so stopping distances are shorter and there isn’t the ‘nose dive’ when slamming on.
+Unlike standard variants, there are disc brakes at the back too, so stopping distances are shorter and there isn’t the ‘nose dive’ when standing on the pedal.

-They decided for a payload of 758kg and a towing capacity of 2,500kg (manufacturers use 10% of the towing capacity for the pin weight as a rule of thumb).
-This 758kg and 250kg meets the maximum rear axle weight of 1,008kg.
+They decided for a sub-tonne payload of 758kg and a towing capacity of 2,500kg.
+Manufacturers use 10% of the towing capacity for the pin weight as a rule of thumb, so this 758kg and 250kg pin weight meets the maximum rear axle weight of 1,008kg.